Omikhleia/digiframe/digiframe/README.md

 })
 ```

 As of version 1.0, there might be other things in the `digiframe` object, but they are not considered mature enough (and hence, are subject to changes), so are not part of the public API.
 You may however check `digiframe.version` (float value as major, minor), to confirm the version of the API.
-Minor changes should break compatibility, while major changes may introduce breaking changes.
+Minor changes should not break compatibility, while major changes may introduce breaking changes.

 ![Screenshot 2](screenshots/screenshot2.png)